- Business Insurance

 Workers' Compensation vs. Other Types of Business Insurance

 While workers' compensation insurance covers work-related injuries and illnesses for employees, other important types of business insurance protect your company in different ways.
-Two common policies often confused with workers' comp are general liability insurance and group health insurance.
+Two common business insurance policies often confused with workers' comp are general liability insurance and group health insurance.

 Here's a breakdown of the key differences between the three policy types:

-- General liability insurance covers bodily injury, property damage, and personal or advertising injury (slander, stolen ideas) claims from third parties (non-employees).
+- General liability insurance covers bodily injury, property damage, and personal or advertising injury (slander, stolen ideas) claims from third parties (nonemployees).
 It helps pay for legal defense costs, settlements, and judgments if your business is sued.
 Coverage might be necessary for leases, contracts, and some professional licenses.

 - Group health insurance provides medical coverage for employees with illnesses and injuries that aren't work-related.
 It helps cover the cost of medical care, such as doctor visits, hospital stays, and prescription drugs, but it doesn't protect the business from liability claims.